 Lytle, Chris (2011-03-29).
 The Accidental Sales Manager: How to Take Control and Lead Your Sales Team to Record Profits (p.
 130).
 Wiley.
 Kindle Edition.

 It’s a process

 Yes, providing job clarity is a process, not a single moment in time when a new employee starts.
 As that sales person develops, they’ll inevitably come to a point where they are unclear about what to do next.
-Their manager needs to be there to help with that moment, rather than letting them struggle for too long and get demotivated.
-At each point they will be more motivated if they know what to do and how to do it, next.
+To reach the specific position, they may have put in long hours of effort including graduating, relying on firms like ARC Resumes (or similar ones) to ideate a perfect resume, internship, training, and endless job hunting.
+It is their talent that has landed the job.
+Therefore, their manager needs to be there to help with that moment, rather than letting them struggle for too long and get demotivated.
+At each point, they will be more motivated if they know what to do and how to do it, next.

 Many new managers just assume that their employees will figure it out because they did when they were sales people.
 This is risky because not every sales person on the team will have the skill or motivation to figure out the job from scratch, and if they’re the 100th hire, they probably shouldn’t have to.